The Importance of Put Options

 • The order type (market order vs. limit order)

 A protective put is a type of investment insurance (or hedge) that looks to ensure any losses across the underlying asset does not exceed a specified amount.
 Within a protective put, investors place put options that are designed to hedge their downside risk in an individual stock.
 If the option is exercised, the investor then sells the stock at that strike price.
 Investors can also create a short position, by exercising a put option when they don’t hold the underlying stock.
 However, if investors buy a put and the stock price rises, the cost of the premium will reduce the profits on the trade.
-And if stock declines in price and a put has been purchased, they may lose the premium on the trade.
+And if the stock declines in price and a put has been purchased, they may lose the premium on the trade.

 This options trading strategy sees investors buying and selling the same amount of put options in parallel, thereby hedging their positions.
 But there's still a potential risk of losing the premium.